-Pupils accruing five Misconduct Marks within one of these timeframes will be issued with a 50-minute after school detention.
+Pupils accruing five Misconduct Marks within one half term period will be issued with a 50-minute after school detention.
 The pupil's tutor or Head of Year will communicate with the pupil and their parents to discuss the nature of each incident and what can be done to improve behaviour moving forwards.
 This correspondence will be logged in CPOMS.
-The Tutor - Parent Meeting Record (see Appendix C) may be used to support this meeting and identify the necessary next steps with the pupil and parent involved.
+The Tutor - Parent Meeting Record (see Appendix D) may be used to support this meeting and identify the necessary next steps with the pupil and parent involved.

-Pupils accruing a further five Misconduct Marks within the same timeframe will be issued with another 50-minute after school detention.
-A meeting will then be set up between the pupil, their parents, the tutor and the Head of Year, records of this meeting are logged in CPOMS.
+Pupils accruing a further five Misconduct Marks within the same half term period will be issued with another 50-minute after school detention.
+A meeting will then be set up between the pupil, their parents, the tutor and the Head of Year, and a record of this meeting is logged in CPOMS.